So, What’s An Investor To Do?

 And we focus on Texas and the Southeast, home to ten of the 15 fastest growing cities plus seven of the ten “best cities for job growth.”
 We like to be where the people like to be.
 Plus, we have existing operations throughout these markets.

-We like funds because you can spread the risk among various properties and geographic markets.
-A disappoint-ing performance of one asset will not affect the others.
+We like funds because you can spread the risk as an investment alternative among various properties and geographic markets.
+A disappointing performance of one asset will not affect the others.
 In fact, the others will most likely compensate for it.

 Our fund structure allows us to hold our investments property by property.
 Each one operates as a separate business.
 There is no cross-collateralization.
 A market slow-down in one area will not affect the other properties.
 We prepare a business plan for each specific property, and we can choose individual hold terms and disposition times.